tailix/libkernaux/README.md

 You can test with `make check`.

 Some tests require Python 3 with YAML and Jinja2.
-If you don't have them, configure with `--disable-tests-python`.
+Disable them with `--disable-tests-python`.

 ### Cross